“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”

-This describes raw humanity who dabble in the raw spiritual sewage of society.
-They are foul, reeking with sin.
-This is the seamy side of life.
+This word describes raw humanity who dabble in the raw spiritual sewage of society.
+These people are foul, reeking with sin.
+This activity is the seamy side of life.

 “Lest, when I come again, my God will humble me among you, and I shall mourn for many who have sinned before and have not repented of the uncleanness, fornication, and lewdness which they have practiced” (2 Co 12:21).

-This is written to saints who fell into sin.
+God wrote 2 Corinthians 12:21 to saints who fell into sexual sin.

 “Uncleanness” is an action; it can be committed; it is more than an attitude.
-Every form of impurity is involved here (Gal 5:19, Ep 4:19).
+Every form of sinful impurity is involved with this word (Gal 5:19, Eph 4:19).

-Just like a hog they dive into the muck and submerge themselves in the mud.
+Like a pig, they dive into the muck and douse themselves in mud.

-“But fornication and all uncleanness or covetousness, let it not even be named among you, as is fitting for saints” (Ep 5:3).
+“But fornication and all uncleanness or covetousness, let it not even be named among you, as is fitting for saints” (Eph 5:3).

 “For God did not call us to uncleanness, but in holiness” (1 Thes 4:7).